github/developer.github.com/content/changes/2014-06-09-new-attributes-for-pull-request-review-comment-events.md

 author_name: jdpace
 ---

-We've improved [PullRequestReviewComment events payloads][pr-review-comment-events] by adding `action` and `pull_request` attributes.
-This means you can now get detailed information about the pull request without making an additional API request.
+We've enhanced the [PullRequestReviewComment events payloads][pr-review-comment-events] to include `action` and `pull_request` attributes.
+With the addition of the `pull_request` attribute, you now have immediate access to detailed information about the pull request without needing an additional API request.

 If you have any questions or feedback, please [get in touch][contact].